 The Proceeds of Crime Act (POCA) is a parliamentary act which provides the ability to recover the proceeds of crime from tax evasion.
-However, it does not mean that it is just the tax evasion proceeds of crime that will be confiscated.
+However, other assets can be recovered.

-This means the car could be confiscated as a tax evasion proceeds of crime, even if it was not purchased purely by money from tax evasion.
+This means the car could be confiscated as proceeds of crime, even if it was not purchased purely by money from tax evasion.

 Tax evasion is a crime